 Florida's gulf coast is home to some of the most beautiful beaches in the US.
 And while they are a bit farther from Orlando, they are well worth the drive.

-Clearwater Beach, Florida
+6. Clearwater Beach, Florida

 Clearwater Beach is close to two hours away from Orlando and is the most famous beach in Florida.
 It is well known for having some of the most excellent beaches in the area.
 They are wide and long, which makes them perfect if you plan on bringing a lot of people with you.
+There is plenty of space for everyone.

-The water is crystal clear, which means it's fantastic for swimming or snorkeling.
-You'll also find that the water is just the right temperature since it experiences minimal fluctuations in temperature from season to season.
 If you visit in the summer, the water is so warm you might think you're in the world's most enormous bathtub.
 Not exactly refreshing, but a pleasant surprise if you're used to the cold water at the Atlantic beaches.

 Looking to stay the night?
 You can find rates and availability for hotels in Clearwater Beach here.